 Netherlands

-1839, between Amsterdam (d'Eenhonderd Roe) and Haarlem, a distance of about
+September, 1839, between Amsterdam (d’Eenhonderd Roe) and Haarlem, a

-converted to standard (1435mm) gauge in the 1850s to facilitate through
+latter line was converted to standard (1435mm) gauge in the 1850s to

-running with the German railway network via Emmerich.
-The original
+facilitate through running with the German railway network via Emmerich.

-Oude Lijn (Old Line) from Amsterdam to Rotterdam was converted to
+The original Oude Lijn (Old Line) from Amsterdam to Rotterdam

 In 1860 plans were put in place for a comprehensive national network,